-In this post, you will learn the use of the breadth-first-search algorithm.
-This algorithm is pretty good to resolve the shortest route problem.
-You may create a small mini-project on the finding of the shortest route in your area.
-Here is a guide on how to solve problems with AI.
+In this post, you will learn about the breadth-first-search algorithm.
+This algorithm is great for solving the shortest route problem.
+You can even create a small project to find the shortest route in your area.
+Check out this guide on how to solve problems with AI: Guide on Solving Problems with AI.

 Project: To find the Shortest Route Between Boston and Newyork.